We save our customers £100s every day

 Need money to renovate a kitchen, buy a new car, pay bills while you’re unexpectedly out of work or facing an illness?
 Want to consolidate your other debt, for ease of repayment and to reduce your monthly payments?
 Need more funds and at a lower interest rate than you can obtain with a credit card?
 You might want to consider a personal loan.

 Compare personal loan products from dozens of providers in a matter of minutes, without impacting your credit score, and get the money you need, at the most competitive rate on the market.

 Personal loans are lump sums issued to an individual and then paid back, usually in monthly instalments, with interest, over a designated period of time.

-Personal loans are usually not secured against any asset, so they’re also sometimes referred to as unsecured loans.
+Personal loans are usually not secured against any asset, so they’re also sometimes referred to as personal loans.
 That means you can borrow money without putting your possessions or home on the line.

 To find the loan that best suits your needs and financial circumstances, it pays to compare as many offers as possible.
 However, seeking quotes from individual lenders is not only time-consuming, it can also impact your credit score, if these lenders are running hard credit checks on you.